Jeremy Cousins QC

 [He] has significant experience in the banking sector and is regularly instructed on behalf of building societies and other financial institutions.
 Expertise: "Very intuitive with a touch of genius about him.
 A quite exceptional performer, he is remarkably versatile and client-friendly.
 His encyclopaedic knowledge of the law combined with his thorough preparation make him hard to beat."
 Recent work: Acted in AIB v Redler, dealing with the issue of bankers' remedies for breach of trust against solicitors.
 (Banking & Finance - Chambers UK 2014)

 His reputation for cases involving fiduciary duty precedes him and he is frequently instructed on novel and sophisticated trust disputes.
 Expertise: "He has a gentle approach but he gets results.
 He is a formidable preparer of his work and that makes him unbeatable.
 Possessed of the most lovely cross-examination method, he is gentle, persuasive and avuncular."
 Recent work: worked on the AIB v Redler case which is tipped to be the leading authority on the remedies available to bankers where solicitors are liable for breach of trust.
-(Chancery: commercial - Chambers UK 2014)
+(Chancery: commercial - Chambers UK 2014 and Chambers Global 2014)

 Often works for claimant banks in their negligence claims against a range of professionals including solicitors and valuers.
 Expertise: "He's very approachable and willing to muck in.
 He assists in ways other counsel don't."